KonstErz/API_TaskTable/README.md

 (http://localhost:1337/api/registration/)

-Creates a new user in the system, a user authorization token in the system.
+Creates a new user in the system.
-Returns the authorization token of the new user.
+Returns the ID of the new user.

 ***Sample input content:***
 `{"username": "Peter", "email": "pparker62@gmail.com", "password": "secretpasswd951"}`